blazium-engine/blazium-docs/tutorials/xr/xr_action_map.rst

 The default action map
 ----------------------

-Godot will automatically create a default action map if no action map file is found.
+Blazium will automatically create a default action map if no action map file is found.

 .. warning::
   This default map was designed to help developers port their XR games/applications from